 Set off to try the BMW F 750 GS, we take the road that climbs along the steep wall towards the 1.985 meters above the sea level of the pass, there are many hairpin bends and there is no shortage of curves.
 The mantle is not always in the best conditions, so pay attention, but you will be rewarded by the panorama of the Valtellina that you can enjoy going up.
 We then enter the valley, very narrow, deep, with steep walls.
 At the beginning of the season, as soon as it opens it is always wonderful to cross the pass by touching the snow walls before they melt.
 But it is at the top that you can enjoy the real spectacle, when your eyes are filled with the vastness of the Orobic peaks and the Val Brembana that opens down on the other side.

 At the pass it is possible to admire the insignia of the then Republic of Venice which built this road for an economic development of trade with the Swiss valleys (from 1512 to 1797 the Valtellina belonged to the Grisons).

 On the Orobic side of the pass is the Cà San Marco refuge, for years the roadman's house of the pass and one of the oldest refuges in the Alps, built in 1593.
-On its façade a plaque commemorates “For two centuries this roadman watched traffic and traffic over the Brembane Alps safety of the Republic of San Marco ".
+On its facade a plaque recalls "For two centuries this cantoniera supervised the trade and safety of the Republic of San Marco on the Brembane Alps".

 The descent towards Bergamo is a little less satisfying but still beautiful and above all immersed in the cool woods, which do not hurt with the summer heat wave.